 If the allegation is against the DLP, the Board of Management Chairperson will assume the responsibility for reporting the matter to the Health Board.

-When an allegation of abuse is made against a school employee, the DLP should immediately act in accordance with the procedures outlined in Ch 3, Section 3.2, Pg 11 – Child Protection.
+When an allegation of abuse or neglect is made against a school employee, the DLP should immediately act in accordance with the procedures outlined in Child Protection Procedures for Primary and Post-Primary Schools sect.
+4.2

 A written statement of the allegation should be sought from the person/agency making the report.
 The DLP should always inform the Chairperson of the Board of Management.